Q+A with Livio Capella, the Head of Academics at El Nomad Study Abroad Programs

 "So, why even take Spanish classes in Ecuador?
 Why not just learn through Immersion?"

-These educated guesses really push forward your foreign language tongue, encouraging you to go outside of your comfort zone instead of saying the same words over and over.
-You bring more creativity to your words and start applying problem solving to everyday conversation.
+These educated guesses really push forward your foreign language tongue, encouraging you to go outside of your comfort zone instead of falling back on the same words over and over.
+You bring more creativity to your sentences and start applying problem solving to everyday conversation.
 It also helps you teach others and pass on the gift of foreign languages.

 I would also argue that learning theory strengthens your love of all languages.
 You start to see how much goes into linguistics.
 You start to read the story behind the words you use everyday.